Banks lift Australian shares to 3-1/2-month high - NewsBreak

 Dec 30 (Reuters) - Australian shares inched higher on Thursday, hitting their highest in more than three and a half months in thin trading volumes, as gains in banks offset losses in technology stocks.

-Miners (.AXMM) edged higher 0.2% and were set for a fourth straight session of gains, with Perenti Global (PRN.AX) and Champion Iron (CIA.AX) adding 1.1% and 0.8%, respectively.
+Miners edged higher 0.2% and were set for a fourth straight session of gains, with Perenti Global and Champion Iron adding 1.1% and 0.8%, respectively.

-Capping gains in the benchmark index, technology stocks (.AXJO) slipped 0.5%, dragged down by a 2% drop in buy now, pay later giant Afterpay (APT.AX).
+Capping gains in the benchmark index, technology stocks slipped 0.5%, dragged down by a 2% drop in buy now, pay later giant Afterpay.

 Overnight, the Dow and the S&P 500 closed at all-time highs, as investors shrugged off concerns surrounding the Omicron variant.
-The tech-heavy Nasdaq Composite (.IXIC), however, slipped 0.1%.
+The tech-heavy Nasdaq Composite, however, slipped 0.1%.

-Gold stocks in Australia (.AXGD) declined 0.6% even as bullion prices steadied overnight.
-Tietto Minerals (TIE.AX) fell more than 2% and was the top drag on the sub-index.
+Gold stocks in Australia declined 0.6% even as bullion prices steadied overnight.
+Tietto Minerals fell more than 2% and was the top drag on the sub-index.

 Meanwhile, Australia is in the grip of an outbreak of the Omicron variant, with the country’s new daily infections spiking to nearly 18,300 on Wednesday, eclipsing the previous pandemic high of around 11,300 hit in the previous day.